arrilot/collectors/README.md

 ## Introduction

-Collectors scan across given fields in items/collections for ids and fetch detailed data from database ot
+Collectors scan across given fields in items/collections for ids and fetch detailed data from database or another storage

 ## Installation